What Is a Pay Stub, and What Should It Include

 How Can You Make a Pay Stub?

-You can use special payroll software to create professional-looking paycheck stubs for employees.
-The tools available are so many and easy to use.
+You can use specialized payroll software to create professional-looking paycheck stubs for employees.
+With numerous tools available, many of which are user-friendly, you can easily generate pay stubs.
 When you select a pay stub tool with a blank pay stub form, all you have to do is key in the relevant information, and the software then creates the paycheck stub for you.
-These can then go through the printer, or you can email them to your employees.
+These stubs can be printed out or emailed to your employees.
+For a cost-effective solution, consider using a free check stub tool to streamline the process.

 Conclusion